 Don’t offer your dog food or large amounts of water during this time.
 Doing so could upset your dog’s stomach more and cause him or her to vomit.

-You can also take a few minutes for yourself.
-Clean up the mess and try to regain your own composure after dealing with this unpleasant situation.
+Clean up the mess (if there is one) and try to regain your own composure after dealing with this unpleasant situation.
 Once you and your dog return to the car, attempt to keep your dog comfortable and relaxed as you continue your trip.

 How long does motion sickness last in dogs?